-- 9.2 Provide real property descriptions of the project land and adjacent properties; any easements; any underlying resource tenures; and identification number of any resource activity lease for the project land that is subject to application.
-Key transport, state-controlled roads, rail, air, port/sea and other infrastructure or services in the region and to the site should be described and mapped. - 9.3 Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
-Maps should have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian Height Datum (AHD) and drafted to GDA94. - 9.4 Where appropriate, describe and map in plan and cross-sections the geology and landforms, including catchments, of the project area.
-Show geological structures, such as aquifers, faults and economic resources that could have an influence on, or be influenced by, the project's activities. - 9.5 Where appropriate, describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project.
-Identify soils that would require particular management due to wetness, erosivity, depth, acidity, salinity or other feature.
+9.2.
+Provide real property descriptions of the project land and adjacent properties; any easements; any underlying tenures; the current use and licensing of extractive resources and identification number of any resource activity lease for the project land that is subject to the application.
+Key transport, state-controlled roads, rail, air, port/sea and other infrastructure or services in the region and to the site should be described and mapped.

+- 9.3.
+Describe and illustrate the topography of the project site and surrounding area, and highlight any significant features shown on the maps.
+Maps should include a scale, and have contours at suitable increments relevant to the scale, location, potential impacts and type of project, shown with respect to Australian Height Datum (AHD) and drafted to GDA94. - 9.4.
+Describe and illustrate specific information about the proposed project including the precise location of the proposed development in relation to designated and protected areas, including erosion prone areas, coastal hazard areas, the coastal management district, estuarine conservation zones, fish habitat areas, Ramsar and other significant wetlands, Byfield National Park, Corio Bay, Keppel Bay, Great Barrier Reef Coast Marine Park, the Great Barrier Reef Marine Park and World Heritage Areas. - 9.5.
+Where relevant, describe and map in plan and cross-sections the geology and landforms, including catchments, of the project area.
+Show geological structures, such as aquifers, faults and economic resources (such as forestry products) that could have an influence on, or be influenced by, the project's activities. - 9.6.
+Where relevant, describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project.
+Identify soils that would require particular management due to wetness, erosivity, depth, acidity, salinity or other feature. - 9.7.
+Plans and drawings provided must be detailed enough to enable the Coordinator-General and advisory agencies to adequately assess the application.